andr1976/HydDown/README.md

 - Fixed Q (Q to be applied to the fluid is requried)
 - Specified h, the external heat transfer coefficient is provided and either the internal is provided or calculated from assumption of natural convection from a vertical cylinder at high Gr number.
 Ambient temperature is required.
 - Detailed
-- Fire with heta load calculated from the Stefan-Boltzmann equation
+- Fire with heat load calculated from the Stefan-Boltzmann equation